010203varun/Varun-Codsoft-Calculator/README.md

 Hi
-There is my codsoft python internship task 2 to create calculator.
+There is my Codsoft python internship task-2 to create calculator.